Close

 Processing Times by Visa Category

-Uruguay maintains efficient visa processing with tourist visas processed within 5-10 business days during standard periods.
-Business visas require 10-15 business days, while work permits extend to 30-45 days due to labor ministry coordination.
+Uruguay maintains efficient visa processing with tourist visas processed within 14-20 business days during standard periods.
+Business visas require 20-40 business days for consular processing, while work permits and residency applications extend to 6-12 months.
 Student visas typically process within 15-20 business days with complete documentation.

 Application Locations and Methods